cross

 The following are the components of the basic Scrum Board structure:

-1) Work to Do: Includes all the main tasks and sub-tasks that need to be done and are not started yet.
+1) Work to Do: Includes all the main tasks and sub-tasks that need to be done and have not been started yet.
 This section's cards or sticky notes will contain details like due dates and owners.

 2) Work in Progress: Sticky notes in this section contain all the tasks the team is working on.

-3) Work Done: Includes the tasks and sub-tasks that are completed.
-In this section, the sticky notes contain the completion date, owner’s name, etc.
+3) Work Done: Includes the tasks and sub-tasks.
+The sticky notes contain the completion date, owner’s name, etc.

 1) User Stories: These include brief explanations and criteria to describe how to develop a product.
-This includes an explanation of the project's features that the user wants to highlight.
+This includes explaining the project's features that the user wants to highlight.

-2) Product Backlog: Consists of a list of priority tasks along with other tasks that the Development Team needs to fulfil within the specified Sprint.
+2) Product Backlog: Consists of a list of priority tasks and other tasks that the Development Team needs to fulfill within the specified Sprint.

 3) Work in Review: Includes the work that is completed but requires testing and reviewing to eliminate the possible bottlenecks.